dthxe/agentic_esolang_eval/README.md

 This project provides a framework for evaluating the performance of esoteric programming languages on standard programming benchmarks.
 Instead of generating code with language models, this repository focuses on evaluating pre-written code files, making it suitable for comparing different code generation approaches or manual implementations.

+The repository includes:
+- Evaluation scripts for multiple esoteric languages (0815, Minipy, Pyth)
+- Code samples generated with and without context by agentic AI systems
+- Standardized evaluation methodology using the HumanEval benchmark

+## Code Generation Methodology

+The code samples in this repository were generated using Windsurf, an agentic AI system, in March/April 2025.
+Two sets of code were generated:

+1. **Context Code**: Generated with full contextual information about the esoteric language
+2. **No Context Code**: Generated with minimal information about the language

+This allows for comparative analysis of how contextual information affects code generation quality in esoteric languages.

 ## Requirements and Dependencies

 ### Software Requirements